ntamvl/deepdetect-client-rails-example/README.md

 ## Contributing
 ML API is designed and implemented by Tam Nguyen [ntamvl@gmail.com](ntamvl@gmail.com) Bug reports and pull requests are welcome on GitHub at https://github.com/ntamvl/deepdetect-client-rails-example

+> I will upload more models when I have free time :D :P
+> you can get more models at http://ntam.me

 ## License
 MIT